 Issue/Introduction

-When attempting to upgrade an ESXi host via vCenter, you may see messages similar to the following:
+• When attempting to upgrade an ESXi host via vCenter, the compliance check task results in Status as Incompatible with below warning:

 ####-##-##T##:###:##.###Z info vmware-vum-server[10875] [Originator@6876 sub=HostUpgradeScanner] [scannerImpl 1757] (vmodl.LocalizableMessage) [